Tulkarm: Etymology

-The Arabic name translates as 'length of vinyard' but is a distortion of the Aramaic name Tur Karma ('mount of the vineyard'), which was used for Tulkarm by the Crusaders and by the mediaeval Samaritan inhabitants.
+The Arabic name translates as 'length of vineyard' but is a distortion of the Aramaic name Tur Karma ('mount of the vineyard'), which was used for Tulkarm by the Crusaders and by the mediaeval Samaritan inhabitants.

 History

+Benjamin Mazar identified Tulkarm with the toponym Birat Seriqa (בירת סריקא, lit.
+'Saracen tower' or 'vineyard tower'), mentioned in the Talmud (b.
+AZ 31a; y.
+AZ 5:4) as located near the Samaritan town of Burgata (בורגתא/ברקתא, perhaps from burgus, 'tower'), which may be modern Burj al-Atut.
+However, Félix-Marie Abel put Birat Seriqa closer to Kafr Qallil, and others put it near Qalqilya.
+Isaiah Press and Dov Zudkevitz suggest the true site may be somewhat west of Tulkarm, at Tel Zureiqiya in the Poleg basin.

+Ayyubid and Mamluk periods

 During the Ayyubid era, after the Muslim reconquest of Palestine under Sultan Saladin in 1187, the first families to settle in Tulkarm were from the Kurdish clan of Zaydan.
 A military group, the Zaydan were dispatched to the Wadi al-Sha'ir area, which includes Tulkarm, by Saladin to buttress the defense of the western approaches of Muslim-held Palestine from the Crusaders who dominated the coastal area.

 The Zaydan politically dominated Tulkarm and the vicinity until the early 17th century.
 Around 1230, during the late Ayyubid period, a group of Arabs from southern Palestine immigrated to Tulkarm.
 They had originally migrated to Palestine from Arabia many generations prior and had become semi-nomadic farmers and grazers.
 Among the Arab families were the Fuqaha clan, who were considered ashraf (related to the Islamic prophet Muhammad) and served as the ulama (religious scholars) of the village.

 During the Ayyubid, and later the Mamluk era (1260-1517), the majority of Tulkarm's lands were made part of a waqf (religious trust) to support the al-Farisiyya Madrasa, an Islamic religious school in Jerusalem, located north of the Masjid Al-Aqsa compound.
 Two-thirds of the village's farmlands were confirmed as part of this trust in 1354 by the deputy-governor of Damascus, Faris al-Din al-Baki.
 During Mamluk rule another wave of Arab immigrants arrived in Tulkarm from North Africa and nearby Nablus.
 They largely engaged in agriculture and animal husbandry, supplying hides to leather merchants in the coastal villages, retaken from the Crusaders in the second half of the 13th century.